knskamila/POSIX-fractals/report.md

 The condition is simply that there must be three arguments given.
 Arguments starting with respective letters are parsed using `atoi` function.

 ## Synchronization of compute and write threads
 Since writing of the file can (and should) begin before all the values are computed and stored in the array, a mutex lock had to be added so that accessing the memory by another thread does not interfere with the functions calculating the roots and iterations.
-Moreover, an `item_done` array was introduced, which stores the information whether a given line was already computed.
+For synchronization, an `item_done` array was introduced, which stores the information whether a given line was already computed, allowing for writing the data row by row as soon as the computing is done.

 ## Data transfer between compute and write threads
-The writing function checks if the `item_done` value is different from 0.
-If it's not the case, the thread sleeps, otherwise the data is transferred to `item_done_loc` so that value arrays can be worked on without interrupting the other thread.
+The writing function checks if the `item_done` value of the next row is different from 0.
+If it's not the case, the thread sleeps, otherwise the data is transferred to `item_done_loc` so that its values can be accessed without interrupting the other thread.
+Since the values in `as` and `it` arrays are computed once and do not depend on each other, they can be accessed given the information which values were already computed.

 ## Checking the convergence and divergence conditions
 The points are assumed to have converged if their absolute distance to one of the roots is smaller than the threshold of 10^-3.
 Furthermore, the center of the coordinate space is treated as a root, since Newton method would never reach convergence for points close to it.
 Similarly, the iteration does not continue if any part of the number reaches 10^10.